Ryleigh Davis

 About Me

 Hello!
-I am a 4th year planetary science Ph.D. candidate at Caltech working with Dr. Mike Brown.
+I am a postdoctoral researcher in the Department of Astronomy & Astrophysics at UC San Diego, working with Prof. Samantha Trumbo.
 I am interested in studying the compositions of icy moons throughout the solar system, and the surface processes which affect them.
 I use ground- and space-based telescope spectroscopy, ranging from UV through mid-infrared wavelengths, to explore these worlds.
+In particular, my work aims to link the composition of these surfaces to their formation conditions and/or geologic history.

 Outside of work, I enjoy coffee dates with friends, hiking & rock climbing, and spending time with my husband Erik, daughter Sophie, and our two cats.